centreon/centreon-documentation/versioned_docs/version-23.10/update/update-centreon-ha.md

 ### Updating the pollers

-We recommend that you also update the pollers, **especially if `centreon-engine` and/or `centreon-broker` packages have been updated**:
+We recommend that you also update the pollers, **especially if the `centreon-engine` and/or `centreon-broker` packages have been updated**:

 <Tabs groupId="sync">
 <TabItem value="Alma / RHEL / Oracle Linux 8" label="Alma / RHEL / Oracle Linux 8">